 Equals 10 volunteers

 (300 / 5 / 6 = 10)

-Therefore, for an event that is expecting 300 attendees over a five-hour-long event, you will want to recruit about 10 story sharing volunteers.
+Therefore, for an event that is expecting 300 attendees over a five-hour-long event, you will want to recruit about 10 story-sharing volunteers.
 Thus, you’ll want to create different volunteer roles and then recruit accordingly for each of them.

-If you need help looking for volunteers to fill the many different roles, then then you can check with your local mental health organisation, NHS Trust, your local council, your local community services, and theirs even a few volunteering services that you could reach out to (Do It, vinspired.com, NCVO, and iVolunteer).
+If you need help looking for volunteers to fill the many roles, then you can check with your local mental health organisation, NHS Trust, your local council, or your local community services, and theirs even a few volunteering services that you could reach out to (Do It, vinspired.com, NCVO, and iVolunteer).
 There’s also more information on the government’s website: https://www.gov.uk/government/get-involved/take-part/volunteer.
 You can also try doing call-outs on social media and in the local papers to drum up volunteer support, you could even put up posters as not everyone has the internet.

 6. Promote your event

 Where you promote your event will be important if you want to get the community to attend.
 The easiest place to start would be online.
-You could look up you local community services websites and their social media profiles, pages, and groups.
+You could look up your local community services websites and their social media profiles, pages, and groups.
 When you’ve found these, just reach out to them and see if they’d be willing to help or to allow you to share your event through them.
 You could even request your local council put it up on their site, as some have a local events guide.

-Another thing you could do is to talk to local businesses, GP surgeries, hospitals, schools, libraries, community centres, etc. to see if you could put posters in their windows and high traffic areas.
+Another thing you could do is to talk to local businesses, GP surgeries, hospitals, schools, libraries, community centres, etc. to see if you could put posters in their windows and high-traffic areas.
 Also, sites like GumTree have a community section whereby you can list your event as well, and sites like Where We Can Go allow for free event listings.

 Other things you could try are to ask local organisations if they’ll include your event in their communications and memos.
 Lastly, you could contact your local media to feature and cover the event.

 7. Make sure you are clear about health and safety